emqx/cloud-docs/en_US/feature/role.md

 Accounts management fulfils enterprise users' multi-role management requirements, by assigning different permissions and projects to different roles.
 Different personnel can be invited within the enterprise to do detailed management of resources.

-## Member Accounts System
+## Subaccounts System

-A member account is an account created by an EMQX Cloud user.
-Member accounts will be activated after email authentication.
-An EMQX Cloud user account currently cannot be registered as a member account.
-On the contrary, member account email can be registered as an EMQX Cloud user.
-Additionally, it can be registered as a member account under other EMQX Cloud user account.
+A subaccount is an account created by an EMQX Cloud user.
+Subaccounts will be activated after email authentication.
+An EMQX Cloud user account currently cannot be registered as a subaccount.
+On the contrary, subaccount email can be registered as an EMQX Cloud user.
+Additionally, it can be registered as a subaccount under other EMQX Cloud user account.

-Here is the login page for member accounts (for member accounts login only)
+Here is the login page for subaccounts (for subaccounts login only)

 ![default_project](./_assets/login_1.png)

 ## Accounts Categories

-**Administrator**：Same as the platform account, Administrator have all the access to the platform and is the super administrator in the member account system.
-It is important to note that although functionally equivalent to the platform account, the administrator still belongs to the system of member account.
+**Administrator**：Same as the platform account, Administrator have all the access to the platform and is the super administrator in the subaccount system.
+It is important to note that although functionally equivalent to the platform account, the administrator still belongs to the system of subaccount.

 **Project Administrator**：Project Administrators have permission to view and modify projects and to modify and delete deployments.
 Project administrator is mainly used for project deployment-related management.
 For example, an organization needs to have separate cluster management and designate a person as administrator for a certain project.
 Assigning the project administrators will give them sufficient access instead of full access to the project.